JulienGaubil/diffmap/README.md

 # Diffmap

-Diffusion model for joint Next frame + Optical Flow denoising along with depth prediction.

-The codebase mainly builds on two great repos that implement [Stable Diffusion](https://github.com/justinpinkney/stable-diffusion) and [Flowmap](https://github.com/dcharatan/flowmap).
+**Diffmap** is a self-supervised diffusion model that supports any subset of next frame generation, optical flow generation, and depth prediction.

 ## Install
-To install and create a Python virtual environment on Linux:
+To install the codebase and set up a Python virtual environment on Linux:
 ```bash
 git clone https://github.com/JulienGaubil/diffmap.git
 cd diffmap